-Editor’s Note: This is the fourth in a special series of commissioned essays MIT Sloan Management Review will be publishing in Frontiers over the Spring and Summer of 2016.
+Editor’s Note: This article is one of a special series of 14 commissioned essays MIT Sloan Management Review is publishing to celebrate the launch of our new Frontiers initiative.
 Each essay gives the author’s response to this question:

 “Within the next five years, how will technology change the practice of management in a way we have not yet witnessed?”

 Advances in information technology certainly create benefits for how we live.
-We can access more customized services and recommendations; we can outsource non-essential tasks like driving, vacuuming floors, buying groceries, and picking up food.
+We can access more customized services and recommendations; we can outsource mundane tasks like driving, vacuuming floors, buying groceries, and picking up food.
 But there are potential costs as well.
-Concerns over the future of jobs has led to discussions about a universal basic income, or a salary just for being human.
-Concerns over the changing nature of social interaction have covered topics from how to put your phone down and have a conversation with someone to the power dynamics of a society where most people are plugged into their virtual reality headsets.
+Concerns over the future of jobs have led to discussions about a universal basic income — in other words, a salary just for being human.
+Concerns over the changing nature of social interaction have covered topics ranging from how to put your phone down and have a face-to-face conversation with someone to the power dynamics of a society where many people are plugged into virtual reality headsets.
 Underlying these issues is a concern for our own agency: How will we shape our futures?
 What kind of world will information technology help us create?

 Advances in information technology have made the use of data — principally data about our own behaviors — ubiquitous in the online experience.
-Companies tailor their offerings based on the technology we employ — as Orbitz was called out for steering Mac users to higher-priced travel services than PC users.
-Dating sites like eHarmony and Tinder suggest partners based on both our stated and inferred preferences.
+Companies tailor their offerings based on the technology we employ — for example, the travel website Orbitz a few years ago was discovered to be steering Mac users to higher-priced travel services than it was PC users.
+Dating sites like eHarmony and Tinder suggest partners based on both our stated and implied preferences.
 News stories are suggested based on our previous reading habits and our social network activities.
-Yahoo, Facebook, and Google tailor the order, display, and ease of choices to influence us to spend more time on their platforms, so they can collect even more data, and further intermediate our daily transactions.
-A recent study demonstrated that only four unique spatio-temporal data points are needed to accurate identify an individual — because our movements are both predictable and unique.
+Yahoo, Facebook, and Google tailor the order, display, and ease of choices to influence us to spend more time on their platforms, so they can collect even more data and further intermediate our daily transactions.